Skip to main content

 Contesting a Citation

-NOTE: When contacting the clerk's office for information about traffic citations, please be ready to provide the clerk your citation number and have the Courtesy Notice you received from the court available for reference.
+NOTE: When contacting the clerk's office for information about traffic citations, please be ready to provide the clerk your citation number and have the Reminder Notice you received from the court available for reference.

 There are several options to obtain court review of your citation:

 Without payment of any bail amount, you can choose to appear in court for arraignment and for a subsequent court trial.
-Contact the clerk's office at the numbers above or personally come to any of our county court clerk's offices prior to the Due Date stated in your Courtesy Notice to schedule your arraignment.
-At arraignment your rights and options will be explained and the court will ask you to enter a plea.
+Contact the clerk's office at the numbers above or personally come to any of our clerk's offices prior to the Due Date stated in your Reminder Notice to schedule your arraignment.
+At arraignment your rights and options will be explained, and the court will ask you to enter a plea.
 If you plead not guilty, the court will set a date for you to return for your court trial.
 No pre-payment of any fees or bail amount will be required unless, at arraignment, you refuse to sign a promise to appear for trial (or for other limited reasons specified by statute).
 See California Rules of Court rule 4.105.
 See the page "Court Trial" for more information about the trial.

 To avoid multiple court appearances, you may request that your matter be set for court trial without appearing for a separate arraignment.
 The arraignment will be held at the same time as the court trial (under this option you may also ask the clerk to schedule a separate arraignment date.
 However, most people choosing this option do so to avoid the double court appearances).
-To exercise this option you must, prior to your Due Date (in your Courtesy Notice), submit a request to the clerk either in person, by mail, or online (see the Page "Paying your Fine" for online directions) and pay, with your request, the bail forfeiture amount specified in your courtesy notice (required under Vehicle Code section 40519(a) and (b).
+To exercise this option you must, prior to your Due Date (in your Reminder Notice), submit a request to the clerk either in person, by mail, or online (see the Page "Paying your Fine" for online directions) and pay, with your request, the bail forfeiture amount specified in your courtesy notice (required under Vehicle Code section 40519(a) and (b).
 The court will mail you notice of your trial date.
 See the page "Court Trial" for more information about the trial.

-Should you wish to avoid any court appearance you can, in most cases, prior to your Due Date (in your Courtesy Notice) submit to the clerk (in person or by mail) a written request for trial by declaration.
+Should you wish to avoid any court appearance you can, in most cases, prior to your Due Date (in your Reminder Notice) submit to the clerk (in person or by mail) a written request for trial by declaration.
 You must include your declaration and must pay, with your request, the bail forfeiture amount specified in your courtesy notice (Required under Vehicle Code section 40902).
 The bail forfeiture amount can also be paid online (See the page "Paying Your Fine" for online directions).
 See the page "Trials by Written Declaration" for more information about this option.

 Should you be found not guilty, any bail forfeiture amount you have paid will be returned by the court.